zhengtang355/aphid/DATASET.md

 ## Detection Annotations

 For video-level visualization, CVAT XML annotations can be used to provide aphid bounding boxes and track IDs.
-Scripts in `data_tools/` can convert XML annotations and crop individual aphid regions.
+Scripts in `data_tools/` .